IUCr 2014 Congress and General Assembly Deadline for Poster Presentation: May, 2 2014

 - The Young Observers are now socially connected through LinkedIn (USNC for Crystallography--Young Observers).

 - Also, an invited speaker, Dr. Lesia Crumpton-Young, founding director of the Center for Advancing Faculty Excellence and a former professor of industrial engineering at the University of Central Florida shared her scholarly expertise in effective strategic leadership in undergraduate learning and mentoring.
 She spoke to the mentors and mentees about the importance and hallmarks of effective mentoring.

 Crystallography in the University Curricula

 The USNC/Cr, in collaboration with the American Crystallographic Association (ACA) authored the 2006 white paper Crystallography Education Policies for the Physical and Life Sciences: Sustaining the Science of Molecular Structure in the 21st Century.
-The policy document explores how crystallography fits into the undergraduate curriculum for different disciplines, and steps that can be taken to engage K-12 students in the field.
+The policy document explores how crystallography fits into the undergraduate curriculum for different disciplines and steps that can be taken to engage K-12 students in the field.
 Presentation posters related to this project were presented at several regional meetings at various scientific societies.
 Support for this project was received from private funds.
 Download 2.5MB PDF of this paper.

 This material is based upon work supported by the National Science Foundation under Grant Number PHY-1318107.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 To comment on this webpage or report an error, please send feedback to the BISO Site Manager.